 The SPARCbook is a line of laptop computers based on SPARC microprocessors produced by Tadpole Computer (now General Dynamics).

 These machines are compatible with other SPARC-based systems from Sun Microsystems and can run the Solaris operating system.

-Tadpole was the first company to market a SPARC portable, way back in 1992, which they called the SPARCbook.
-In the early 1990s Tadpole had the SPARC notebook market to itself
+Tadpole was the first company to market a SPARC portable, which they called the SPARCbook.
+It was released in 1992.
+In the early 1990s Tadpole had the SPARC notebook market to itself.

 Sparcbook3: 50Mhz MicroSparc, Weitek P9000 framebuffer, 9.5 TFT display at 640x480